OfficeDev/office-js-snippets/README.md

 1. Clone the samples repo (or create a branch within the current repo, if you have permissions to it).
 2. Ensure you have a recent build of Node [6.10+] (`node -v`).
 Then install `yarn` as a global package `npm install yarn --global`.
 3. Run `yarn install` (similar to `npm install`, but better; and that's what is used by Travis, so best to have the same environment in both places)
-4. Create a snippet.
+4. Create a snippet using [Script Lab](https://github.com/OfficeDev/script-lab/blob/master/README.md#what-is).
 Ensure that the name and description are what you want them to be shown publicly.
 5. Click on `Copy to Clipboard` in the `Share` menu.
 6. Add that snippet into the respective folders.
 Make sure that the snippet file names and folder names are in [`kebab-case`](http://wiki.c2.com/?KebabCase).
   - Note: For snippet and group ordering: